 Living in a technical world, E-safety is an important part of our daily lives.
 We are committed to educating our children about the benefits and risks of going online, including how to keep ourselves safe.
 E-Safety is part of our daily conversation at Christ the King, as well as specifically being targeted through our computing and PSHE curriculum.

-These articles have been kindly reproduced from the thinkuknow.co.uk website, created by education programme from the National Crime Agency’s CEOP Command.
+The articles below have been kindly reproduced from the thinkuknow.co.uk website, created by education programme from the National Crime Agency’s CEOP Command.

 1. Gaming: what parents and carers need to know